good-php/serialization/README.md

 - produces developer-friendly error messages on invalid data
 - correctly handles optional and `null` values as separate concepts
 - simple to extend with additional formats
+- simple internal structure: no nodes, value wrappers or any limitations